Hillcrest Road, Stroud, Gloucestershire, GL5 4NL

 Care and Support Helps Everyone Succeed

-We have recently changed the way we teach maths, to give better emphasis on the mastery approach.
+We teach Mathematics using the mastery approach.
 This means making sure all children have the opportunity to learn, secure and really understand the age-related expectations for their year group.
 By changing the format of our maths lessons, we believe all children will have a better grasp of key skills as they will be given time to consolidate skills as well as doing reasoning and problem solving in every lesson.
 Further to this, by not pre-assigning children to differentiated tasks all children will be given the opportunity to reach the age-related expectations of the 2014 National Curriculum for maths.

 The main part of each lesson then begins with a 10 minute, whole class, input in which the teacher leads the children to look at one key concept.
 Children are sat with a 'maths partner' who they are encouraged to discuss their thoughts with and have free access to resources such as Numicon, Diennes, counters and whiteboards.
 Throughout this time, children will be guided by both the teacher and teaching assistants in using these to understand the concept.
 We know children understand maths better when they can visualise the numbers and problems involved so we take time to move from concrete (actually handling and manipulating resources such as Numicon, coins, Diennes, counters etc) to pictorial (drawing diagrams of apparatus or representations of the numbers/problem) before asking children to solve abstract problems.
 Children might be guided through these stages all in one lesson or it might take longer, especially for our younger children who learn and explore concepts best through practical tasks.
 At the pictorial stage we use the bar model throughout the school wherever appropriate and encourage children to use this themselves when considering abstract number problems.